Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

 `PVC`s are namespaced objects, so you do need to specify the namespace when running `kubectl get pvc`.
 Since this is a new cluster and none of the default workloads require a persistent disk, there are currently no `PV`s or `PVC`s in the cluster.

-With an auto-provisioner, you need to create a `PV` before a `PVC` could claim the volume.
+Without an auto-provisioner, you need to create a `PV` before a `PVC` could claim the volume.
 With the Rancher auto-provisioner, you can test the creation process by deploying a pod with a PVC request.

 ```yaml
 kind: PersistentVolumeClaim